Sreejuzz/trial/README.md

 # Trial
-This is a testing to check weatherican use git or not.
+This is a testing to check weather i can use git or not.